In this section

 Your neuropsychological evaluation will be tailored to meet the needs of your child.
 Depending on the background, the current concerns, and whether they have been evaluated previously, most neuropsychological evaluations take between 2 to 8 hours to complete.
 Depending on the age and needs of your child, testing may be completed in one day or over the course of several days.

-In most cases, recommendations based on results from the evaluation will be shared with you at the end of the day.
+In some cases, recommendations based on results from the evaluation will be shared with you at the end of the testing day.
+Otherwise a separate video visit will be scheduled.

 To request an appointment, please call us: